 It is important that legal advice be obtained before entering into a surrogacy arrangement and that all requirements under the Surrogacy Act are strictly complied with.
 If the correct steps are not taken, the Children’s Court may refuse to make an Order transferring parentage and parental responsibility for the child.
 It is important to note that surrogacy arrangements are not enforceable and a birth mother or the intended parents may change their minds at any time before an Order is made transferring the parentage and parental responsibility of the child to the intended parents.

-At Best Wilson Buckley Family Law, we have an experienced team of surrogacy Solicitors who can provide advice in relation to obligations, rights and entitlements in relation to surrogacy law in both Australia and overseas.
+Family Lawyers Brisbane at Best Wilson Buckley Family Law, we have an experienced team of surrogacy & divorce Solicitors who can provide advice in relation to obligations, rights and entitlements in relation to surrogacy law in both Australia and overseas.

 We can offer a fixed fee service for preparation of Surrogacy Agreements.